The Gentlemen Put Us Here

 The Gentlemen Put Us Here: About the Forced Relocations in Sweden (Herrarna satte oss hit.
 Om tvångsförflyttningarna i Sverige) is the first published book by Swedish journalist Elin Anna Labba.
 It won the 2020 August Prize for Non-Fiction.
+The full English translation of Elin's work is titled The Rocks Will Echo Our Sorrow: The Forced Displacement of the Northern Sámi.